 There are various nuances to the laws regarding medical cannabis in different states, dictating the applications needed at a state level.

-Medical cannabis is used to treat a wide range of conditions and symptoms.
-Some of the main symptoms which medical cannabis is used to treat include; chronic pain, insomnia, seizures, and in the reduction of chemotherapy-induced nausea or cachexia.
+Medical cannabis can be considered as a therapy for a wide range of conditions and symptoms when other methods have been exhausted.
+Some of the main symptoms which medical cannabis has been found to have some efficacy are chronic pain, insomnia, seizures, and in the reduction of chemotherapy-induced nausea or cachexia.

 A range of mood disorders have also shown potential positive outcomes in medical cannabis trials.
-Conditions such as anxiety, depression and PTSD have had symptoms effectively managed with CBD oil and medical cannabis formulations.
+There is some evidence to showing symptoms of mood disorders could be managed with CBD oil and medical cannabis formulations.
 Some results have been mixed or showed dose-dependent outcomes, further research into how medical cannabis can best be applied in the treatment of mood and psychological disorders is needed.